toluaina/pgsync/README.md

 PGSync is appropriate for you if:
 - [Postgres](https://www.postgresql.org) is your read/write source of truth whilst [Elasticsearch](https://www.elastic.co/products/elastic-stack) is your
 read-only search layer.
+- You need to denormalize relational data into a NoSQL data source.
 - Your data is constantly changing.
 - You have existing data in a relational database such as [Postgres](https://www.postgresql.org) and you need a secondary NoSQL database like [Elasticsearch](https://www.elastic.co/products/elastic-stack) for text-based queries or autocomplete queries to mirror the existing data without having your application perform dual writes.